antovis86/PAM-PredictiveAccumulationModels/PAM_master/PAM_VKF/VKF-master/README.md

 # VKF
-PAM_vKF requires the VFK-master repo you can download from https://github.com/payampiray/VKF/tree/master
+PAM_VKF requires the VFK-master repo you can download from https://github.com/payampiray/VKF/tree/master

 Citation
 VKF is based on this paper